External API

 The process involves:

-This function is the standard, performant implementation for applying AP and RSD compared to the slower apply_AP_check.
+This function is the standard, performant implementation for applying AP compared to the slower apply_AP_check.

 Formula